carlow78/fruit-memory/README.md

 * Flip card functioning
 * A leaderboard for quickest time and least moves made
-* Audio for different languages when cards a flipped ie spanish for apple (manzana) is played
+* Audio for different languages when cards a flipped to add language learning element to game.
+I.e when the apple card is flipped the spanish for apple (manzana) is played
 * Ability to disable audio for above
-* Text description of cards for a different language ie - manzana underneath apple.jpg
+* Text description of cards for a different language ie - manzana underneath apple.jpg This element would work on larger screens

 [Back to top](<#contents>)